 Two-time Academy Award-nominated filmmaker Liz Garbus leads this journey into Cousteau’s life, films, and innovations that made him one of the 20th century’s most distinct and renowned figures.

 With Visions, the best anime artists coalesce to reinterpret Star Wars through Japanese mythos.
 This makes perfect sense considering the inspiration for a galaxy far, far away were Japanese samurai stories.

 It’s well documented that Lucas‘ primary influence for his space saga was Akira Kurosawa’s 1958 film, The Hidden Fortress.
 Lucas took the film’s narrative about a princess and her family escaping from a powerful rival clan, threw in a healthy dollop of expansive ambition, and baked it into a galactic conflict set in the 33rd century.

 Turning back to its beginnings are seven short films that reimagine Star Wars and the Jedi mythology through samurai folklore.
 The action is nonstop, the illustrations are powerful, and each 20-minute tale hearkens Star Wars classics with fresh twists.
 Even if each episode offers varied quality, Visions is very much worth a watch, especially for fans of the light (or dark) side.

 There’s a lean toward documentaries on this list, in part because of the power that those different stories all share.
 From Marvel films to coming-of-age red pandas, there are lots more to like on Disney+.

-- The 22 best Netflix movies to stream right now
+- Malignant, His House, and more: The 8 best horror movies to stream on Netflix right now